sendbird/sendbird-supportchat-sample-react/README.md

 > See `src/components/App.css` to see how we hide certain menus.
 > Other features were disabled by passing `disable*` props to the components.

+## To deploy to gh-pages(For Sendbird Devs)

+(to do: Move to github actions)

+1. Delete remote gh-pages branch
+2. Run `npm run build`
+!important: Make sure you have the `base` in `vite.config.ts` set to `sendbird-supportchat-sample-react` (this is the name of the repo) before building the project.
+3. run `git add dist -f`
+4. run `git subtree push --prefix dist origin gh-pages`

+> TLDR: Build the project and push the dist folder to gh-pages branch